Measuring temporal characteristics of the Cherenkov radiation signal from extensive air showers of cosmic rays with a wide field-of-view telescope addendum to the Yakutsk array: Application of EAS simulation results to the analysis of Cherenkov radiation signal

 Unfortunately, the Yakutsk array in its present configuration is not able to measure the reference arrival time of the shining point to the array plane with sufficient accuracy \cite{Tmprl}.
 Therefore, an implementation of this promising method should be postponed until the completion of the array modernization program.

-One of the features of the Cherenkov signal in EAS is that its maximum is different from that of the total number of particles, i.e., the position in the atmosphere of the maximum intensity of the Cherenkov radiation, $h_{max}^{cher}$, is higher than $h_{max}^{Ne}$.
+One of the features of the Cherenkov signal in EAS is that its maximum is different from that of the total number of particles, i.e., the position in the atmosphere of the maximum intensity of the Cherenkov radiation, $h_{\rm max}^{\rm cher}$, is higher than $h_{\rm max}^{N_e}$.
 Fig.~\ref{Fig:XmCher} illustrates this property caused by the angular distribution of relativistic electrons emitting Cherenkov photons.
-Indeed, evaluation with a toy model indicates that the flat $f_{cher}(\nu)$ has a weak effect on the position of the maximum, while narrowing the beam leads the visible radiation maximum to drift higher in the atmosphere.
-A linear fit $C_h(R_i)$ can be used to estimate $h_{max}^{Ne}$ based on the measured $h_{max}^{cher}$.
+Indeed, evaluation with a toy model indicates that the flat $f_{\rm cher}(\alpha)$ has a weak effect on the position of the maximum, while narrowing the beam leads the visible radiation maximum to drift higher in the atmosphere.

-For the purpose of applying the EAS simulation results to the analysis of the Cherenkov radiation signal, namely, to estimate $X_{max}^{Ne}$ based on the temporal characteristics of the Cherenkov signal measured at large shower core distances, it is convenient to employ an analytical description of Cherenkov light emission in EAS, i.e., the results of \cite{Nerling}, as was discussed in Section \ref{sec:CORSIKA}.
+For the purpose of applying the EAS simulation results to the analysis of the Cherenkov radiation signal, namely, to estimate $X_{\rm max}^{N_e}$ based on the temporal characteristics of the Cherenkov signal measured at large shower core distances, it is convenient to employ an analytical description of Cherenkov light emission in EAS, i.e., the results of \cite{Nerling}, as was discussed in Section \ref{sec:CORSIKA}.
 Nerling et al.~parametrized the results of the CORSIKA simulations with the QGSJET01 model \cite{QGS01}, which describe showers independently of the primary energy, particle type, and zenith angle, with a high accuracy of a few percent (within shower-to-shower fluctuations).

 Actually, this approach allows one to make use of a toy model with the implemented parametrizations of the CORSIKA simulations.
-Adjusting the main unmeasurable parameters of EAS, e.g., $X_{max}^{Ne}$ and the width of the angular distribution of the photons, $\sigma_{\nu}$, inherent in showers initiated by different nuclei, to measured Cherenkov radiation characteristics, one can find the best fitting values satisfying the conditions of the model.
+Adjusting the main unmeasurable parameters of EAS, e.g., $X_{\rm max}^{N_e}$ and the width of the angular distribution of the photons, $\sigma_{\alpha}$, inherent in showers initiated by different nuclei, to measured Cherenkov radiation characteristics, one can find the best fitting values satisfying the conditions of the model.